wernight/docker-ngrok/README.md

   * `NGROK_AUTH` - Authentication key for your Ngrok account.
 This is needed for custom subdomains, custom domains, and HTTP authentication.
   * `NGROK_SUBDOMAIN` - Name of the custom subdomain to use for your tunnel.
 You must also provide the authentication token.
-  * `NGROK_DOMAIN` - Paying Ngrok customers can specify a custom domain.
+  * `NGROK_HOSTNAME` - Paying Ngrok customers can specify a custom domain.
 Only one subdomain or domain can be specified, with the domain taking priority.
   * `NGROK_USERNAME` - Username to use for HTTP authentication on the tunnel.
 You must also specify an authentication token.
   * `NGROK_PASSWORD` - Password to use for HTTP authentication on the tunnel.
 You must also specify an authentication token.
   * `NGROK_PROTOCOL` - Can either be `HTTP` or `TCP`, and it defaults to `HTTP` if not specified.
 If set to `TCP`, Ngrok will allocate a port instead of a subdomain and proxy TCP requests directly to your application.